AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

 #.
 A subset of all Ada fixed-point types and fixed-point operations is
    supported:

-   * fixed-point types must have a small that is a negative power of 2 or 10
-   * multiplication and division between different fixed-point types and universal real are rejected
+   * multiplication and division between different fixed-point types and floating-point types are rejected
-   * multiplication and division whose result type is not the same fixed-point type as its fixed-point argument(s) are rejected, except for the special case of dividing a fixed-point value by the small of its type (T'Small) to yield an integer result which is always exact.
+   * multiplication and division between different fixed-point types such are rejected if their smalls are not *compatible* as defined in Ada RM G.2.3(21).
    * conversions from fixed-point types to floating-point types are rejected

    These restrictions ensure that the result of fixed-point operations always